 - Tours and tastings are available at different prices.
-Again, see the website for details.
+Check here for discounts or to book.

 - You must wear closed shoes if you are taking a brewery tour.

-- If you get there late, like we did, and you want to spend the night to visit Tui Brewery in the morning, there are 56 options in nearby Palmerston North.
+- If you get there late, like we did, and you want to spend the night visiting Tui Brewery in the morning, there are plenty of options in nearby Palmerston North.